-As your business grows, so too does your need for increased computer processing power.
-Certain line-of-business applications need to be installed on a central server to enable multi-user access, for instance.
+As your business grows, so does your need for increased computer processing power.
+Certain line-of-business applications need to be installed on a central server to enable multi-user access.

 In the past IT vendors would recommend that you purchase new servers to complement your existing infrastructure, and to ensure that you have sufficient processing power to serve data quickly and efficiently.
 However for the budget-conscious business, investing in increasing amounts of computer hardware may not be the best way to spend corporate cash, particularly when trying to reduce levels of capital expenditure.